nameer-rizvi/sanitized/README.md

 # sanitized

-sanitized is a recursive function that'll sanitize a string or ALL values in an object or array.
+sanitized() is a recursive function that'll sanitize a string or ALL strings in an object or array.
 It's great for sanitizing form data before it gets submitted to the back-end (re: protection against XSS attacks).

-It only accepts one param, no matter the constructor, and will return a sanitized version of that one param.
+It accepts two params the first being the value to sanitize, and the second being options to pass to [DOMPurify](https://www.npmjs.com/package/dompurify).

 ## Installation